Blue-Ocean-Plus/BlueOcean-order-map-for-WooCommerce/readme.txt

 License: GPLv2
 License URI: https://github.com/Blue-Ocean-Plus/blueocean-woo-order-map/blob/master/LICENSE

-BlueOcean woo order map plugin
+BlueOcean order map for WooCommerce plugin
 This plugin is a tool for adding a location in the map of the order page in WooCommerce.

 == Description ==
-BlueOcean woo order map plugin
+BlueOcean order map for WooCommerce plugin
 This plugin is a tool for adding a location in the map of the order page in WooCommerce.
 Your customer can find the address and pin it on the map using this tool, So you have a more accurate address and the package will deliver faster.